hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ```

 This is about 80 times faster than the previous version, and 160 times faster than the original one.
+This last query did not need to scan the the whole table, but just its index.
+Scanning
+an index is almost always faster than scanning the whole table.

 We will discuss indexes and their OLAP counterparts in a later section.